TulipSolutions/tecl/docs/src/getting-started/bazel.rst

             :lines: 7-
             :language: python

-        The code above shows a rule that builds a java binary from a :code:`HelloExchange.java` file and a set of dependencies.
+        The code above shows a rule that builds a Java binary from a :code:`HelloExchange.java` file and a set of dependencies.
         The dependencies are also rules, but refer to other workspaces, they consist of: